eifzed/gosem/README.md

 - Control the number of concurrently running goroutines.
 - Control the timeout for each worker.
 - Set a default or custom Panic handler
-- Capture and handle errors from concurrent tasks.

 ## Installation